 Tucson is the 2nd-most populated city in Arizona, right behind Phoenix, and is home to just over one million people in the metropolitan area.

 Located about two hours southeast of Phoenix and one hour north of the U.S. – Mexico border, the economy in Tucson is driven by a diverse blend of private and public business sectors including education, aerospace, biotech, defense, information technology, and international trade.

 With a near-perfect climate, plenty of industry, and countless outdoor activities, Tucson is a great alternative to living, working, and investing in a big city.
 Keep reading to learn more about Tucson and why the real estate market in the Southwestern Arizona city is seeing so much demand.

 Although Tucson isn’t one of the fastest-growing cities in Arizona, it may be one of the smartest-growing, based on the demand for rental property in the Tucson metropolitan area.
-Over the past 10 years, Tucson has grown by about 5%, with a net migration of over 3,100 in 2018 alone.
+Over the past 10 years, Pima County (where Tucson is located) has grown by 6.4%, adding over 63,000 new residents.

 Key Population Stats:

-- Tucson is the 2nd-largest city in Arizona with a population of about 550,000 in the city and just over one million residents in the Tucson metropolitan area.
+- Tucson is the 2nd-largest city in Arizona with a population of about 543,000 in the city and just over 1 million residents in the Tucson metropolitan area.

 - Cities outside of the Tucson metropolitan area include Benson, Catalina, Oracle, and Green Valley.

 - Unemployment in Tucson is 3.1% according to the BLS, while the number of employees grew by 2.3% last year.

 After taking a breather this year, the University of Arizona Economic and Business Research Center (EBRC) forecasts nonfarm employment in the Tucson MSA will grow by 4.3% next year, and an average of 2.2% per year between 2022 and 2024.